tokenika/eosfactory/docs/sphinx/source/cases/wallet.md

 *   Arbitrary prefixes mark wallets used for one-time tests; they are erased before repeating their tests.

-*   Testnode prefixes are consequently used in context of their nodes; they keep Factory state between sessions.
+*   testnet prefixes are consequently used in context of their nodes; they keep Factory state between sessions.

 *   Empty prefix (not implemented yet) marks wallets used with real EOSIO nodes.